 The Beacon Constant subfield is set to 1 to indicate that the AP will use the same set of sectors in all BTIs.
 It is set to 0 otherwise.

-The Next Beacon subfield is set to 1 to indicate that the Beacon Sector Descriptors describe the next BTI, it is set to 0 if they describe the previous BTI.
-It is reserved if the Beacon Constant subfield is set to 1.

 The LCI Present subfield is set to 1 to indicate that LCI field is present in the DMG Passive Sensing Beacon Info element.
 It is set to 0 otherwise.

 The LCI field is defined in 9.4.2.21.10.